hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 7. The [[ref:issuer]] has to sign the whole credential data with its private key corresponding to his [[ref:DID]] and provide the signature as well as its correctness proof.

 :::todo
-- verify how exactly the signing happens for the whole credential
+- check how exactly the signing happens for the whole credential
 :::

 The [[ref:issuer]] has to transmit the whole credential data to the [[ref:holder]] as follows: